leif-behrens/wiki-portfolio/tryhackme/challenges/itsybitsy.md

 ### 2. What is the IP associated with the suspected user in the logs?

-There were 2 possible IPs.
-I assumed the IP with more traffic would be the suspicious one, that is communicating with the C2 server.
-But I was wrong, the IP with just 2 log entries was associated with the suspected user.
-But if you look closer to the connections of the host 192.166.65.52 you see all regular common user agents (Mozilla/5.0).
-The host 192.166.65.54 has a suspicious user agent (bitsadmin) which is an indicator that it's not a regular http connection of a user via browser.
+There were two possible IPs.
+I assumed that the IP with more traffic would be the suspicious one, the one communicating with the C2 server, but I was wrong.
+The IP with just two log entries was associated with the suspected user.
+However, if you look more closely at the connections of host 192.166.65.52, you will see only regular, common user agents (Mozilla/5.0).
+In contrast, host 192.166.65.54 has a suspicious user agent (bitsadmin), which indicates that it is not a regular HTTP connection from a user via browser.

 ![2_1.png](/thm/challenges/itsybitsy/2_1.png)

 ![2_2.png](/thm/challenges/itsybitsy/2_2.png)
 ^192.166.65.52^